When it comes to geodes, there are many beautiful geode types you can get access to.

 They are truly breathtaking.

-What makes geodes so spectacular is the fact they are in a unique formation with beautiful purple amethyst cluster points combined with calcite points and other minerals.
-Together, these have formed incredible cluster points to create these beautiful Amethyst cathedral geode caves.
+What makes geodes so spectacular is the fact they are in a unique formation with beautiful purple amethyst cluster points combined with calcite points and other different minerals.

 Some of these geode caves range in size up to 2 metres tall or even higher while others are more petite and beautiful and can be placed on your desk in your office or around your home.